sagemath/sagewiki_to_gh-2022-10-10/Singular.md

 However, the communication channel via pseudo ttys and string parsing may be pretty slow depending on the task at hand.

 To use Singular's high performance multivariate polynomial arithmetic SAGE links directly against a shared library called libSINGULAR which we derive from Singular.
 So far, multivariate polynomial arithmetic over $Q$, $GF(p)$, and $GF(p^n)$ is implemented this way.
 However, in this shared library mode no support for the Singular interpreter is provided which means that only a basic subset of Singular's capabilities are available, i.e. those written in C/C++.
-All of Singular's capabilities are however available through the forementioned [:pexpect:pexpect] interface and convenient conversion methods are provided.
+All of Singular's capabilities are however available through the forementioned [[pexpect]] interface and convenient conversion methods are provided.

 = Examples =
 {{{#!python